gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

 While running the exercise-provided lane following, play with `/![DUCKIEBOT_NAME]/line_detector_node/segment_max_threshold`, and record different ROS bags (one for each value of `segment_max_threshold`).
 You should know how to do that from [](+duckietown-robotics-development#ros-logs).

-Write a custom Python script to analyse the frequency of the topic `/![DUCKIEBOT_NAME]/lane_filter_node/lane_pose` for each bag.
+Write a custom Python script to analyze the frequency of the topic `/![DUCKIEBOT_NAME]/lane_filter_node/lane_pose` for each bag.
 Plot the relationship between `segment_max_threshold` on one axis and the mean and standard deviation of the lane_pose frequency on the other axis.
 Provide at least 4 points on the plot.
 Include a point with a very high `segment_max_threshold` to virtually allow all segments to be computed.

 Frequency isn't the only relevant metric.
 Using one segment per color will give fast computation but very noisy and unstable estimation.
 Using the `rviz` tool that you launched before, estimate the stability of the estimation and find out the minimal number for `segment_max_threshold` that keeps a stable estimation.